Masontysom/sirtibot/README.md

 # Sirtibot
-Automatic Question Paper Generator need python version == Python 3.8.6
+AI-Powered Automatic Question Paper Generator need python version == Python 3.8.6

-In today’s educational landscape, the demand for efficient and streamlined processes has grown exponentially.
-One such critical task is the generation of question papers, which requires careful consideration of various factors like question bank management, subject distribution, difficulty levels, and formatting.
-To address this challenge, we have developed an automated Question Paper Generator using Django Python.

-Introducing Sirtibot: Revolutionizing Question Paper Generation In the fast-paced world of education, where instructors strive to provide high quality assessments and enriching learning experiences, a cutting-edge tool emerges to simplify a critical task – the creation of question papers.
+In the evolving educational landscape, the need for efficient and streamlined processes has never been greater.
+Sirtibot is an innovative solution designed to automate the generation of question papers using advanced artificial intelligence and Django Python.
+This tool is crafted to handle various aspects of question paper creation, MCQ GENERATION using logic for preprocessing text, extracting keywords, generating summaries, and generating MCQs from the processed text or .txt file, Question Generation using openai-api,formatting and generating Question paper PDF and formatting to create thoughtful, diverse and impeccably balanced question papers.

 Welcome to Sirtibot, your indispensable partner in crafting thoughtful, diverse, and impeccably balanced question papers.

 To run the file user should run the folling pip commands in the command prompt :